 We develop student’s skills across the curriculum in areas such as:

 Students develop skills and knowledge in a Key Stage 4 curriculum model which includes the following compulsory areas;

 Students also develop skills and knowledge in selected options subjects, for more information see the Options page.

 In addition, students will study Resilience and core PE as part of the KS4 curriculum model.

 Alternative curriculum arrangements are provided for students whose needs do not suit the mainstream model.

-Within the Sixth Form students can achieve BTEC Extended National Diplomas in our specialist subjects Health & Social Care and Sports Science at Level 3.
+Within the Sixth Form students can achieve BTEC Extended National Diplomas in our specialist subjects Health & Social Care at Level 3.
 Students may also have the opportunity to study additional qualifications alongside their main course of study (e.g coaching and gym instruction).